 Pregnant women often experience bouts of nausea and vomiting, especially during the first trimester.
-Certain herbal preparations, such as ginger tea, may help relieve the symptoms of morning sickness, but you should talk to your doctor before consuming teas with medicinal properties during pregnancy.
+Certain herbal preparations, such as ginger tea during pregnancy, may help relieve the symptoms of morning sickness, but you should talk to your doctor before consuming teas with medicinal properties.

 Nausea can occur any time of the day due to hormonal changes that occur early in pregnancy.
 While not all women experience morning sickness, many have bouts of nausea as their bodies adjust to the increased production of hormones.
 Eating small meals and sipping on fluids, including tea, may help soothe an upset stomach.

 While herbal teas can provide a source of some nutrients, the FDA encourages caution when consuming these drinks, according to the American Pregnancy Association.
 Herbal teas come from plant parts such as leaves, flowers, roots, berries, and seeds.
 The ingredients in some herbal teas can produce a medicinal effect on your body.

 Ginger (Zingiber Officinale)

 Ginger tea contains the ground root of ginger plants.
 This plant is native to Asia, where the Chinese have used the roots to treat digestive problems for more than 2,000 years.
 Ginger contains volatile oils and pungent phenol compounds; elements thought to be responsible for its medicinal properties.
 As with many medicinal herbs, the safety of consuming ginger during pregnancy is controversial.